User login

 Lost Cats

-• Many more cats are killed by the “Silence Factor” than by wild animals or dogs.
-This is where a cat hides deep under porches, sheds or anywhere he can find and remains totally silent so he is difficult to find.
+• Some cats will hide deep under porches, sheds or anywhere he can find and remain totally silent so he is difficult to find.
+This 'Silent Factor' is more dangerous to lost cats than predators.

 • Confident or curious cats are much more likely to wander further away from your house than an insecure or shy cat.